Los Rios Historic District

 The Los Rios Historic District is an historic district and neighborhood in the city of San Juan Capistrano, California.
-With buildings dating to 1794, it is the oldest continually occupied neighborhood in the state.
-The nearby Mission San Juan Capistrano was the first of the 21 California Missions to have Indians, soldiers and workers live outside the mission grounds.
-Three adobes remains in the Los Rios neighborhood itself, although there are a number of others close by which were part of what was once a larger neighborhood.
+The nearby Mission San Juan Capistrano was the first of the 21 California Missions to have Native Americans, soldiers and workers live outside the mission grounds, making it the oldest residential neighborhood in California.
+Three adobe structures remain in the Los Rios neighborhood itself, although there are a number of others close by which were part of what was once a larger neighborhood.

 The neighborhood originally had 40 adobe structures, but most were replaced in the 19th century by wooden board and batten structures.
 Thirty-one of the buildings on Los Rios Street and the surrounding area are listed on the National Register of Historic Places as of 1983.